Watts vs. Watt-hours

 Sizing Guide

-Estimate how much portable power you need, compare running load with battery capacity, and see which verified PowerLabPro products line up with your use case.
+Estimate how much portable power you need, compare running load with battery capacity, and use a planning range to shortlist verified PowerLabPro products for your use case.

 Output matters for appliances with meaningful running load or startup surge, especially around home backup.